lavaclient/lavaclient/README.md

 # Lavaclient &middot; [![Discord](https://discordapp.com/api/guilds/696355996657909790/embed.png)](https://discord.gg/BnQECNd) [![Version](https://img.shields.io/npm/v/lavaclient.svg?maxAge=3600)](https://npmjs.com/lavaclient)

 > A simple and lightweight [Lavalink](https://github.com/Frederikam/Lavalink) client written in TypeScript.
-Works with Discord.js and Eris.
+Works with any Discord Library.

 - 📦 **Lightweight**: Lavaclient depends on almost 0 dependencies and it is modular to increase performance and speed.
 - 🔰 **Simplistic**: Lavaclient is designed to be simple and it is highly user-friendly.